Dissection (band): Nödtveidt's murder conviction

-Rebirth
+Reformation

 Upon his release in 2004, Nödtveidt restarted the band with a completely new line-up, including only members able to "stand behind and live up to the demands of Dissection's Satanic concept".
-Dissection recorded a two-track EP entitled Maha Kali and toured heavily with the Rebirth of Dissection tour.
+Dissection recorded a two-track EP entitled Maha Kali and toured extensively on the Rebirth of Dissection tour.

-In 2006, Dissection released their third full-length album Reinkaos through their own label, in association with The End Records.
-The band followed the teachings of the MLO, and the lyrics in the Reinkaos album contain magical formulae from the Liber Azerate, and are based on the organisation's teachings.
+In 2006, Dissection released their third full-length album, Reinkaos, through their own label in association with The End Records.
+The band followed the teachings of the MLO, and the lyrics on the Reinkaos album contain magical formulae from the Liber Azerate, based on the organisation's teachings.

 Breakup

 In May 2006, shortly after the release of Reinkaos, the band announced plans to split following a short tour.
-The tour was scheduled to include two appearances in the United States, but these were eventually canceled after Nödtveidt was denied an entry visa to the country, due to his previous incarceration.
+The tour was scheduled to include two appearances in the United States, but these were eventually cancelled after Nödtveidt was denied an entry visa to the country due to his previous incarceration.
 The band played its final European concert in Stockholm on Midsummer, 24 June 2006.
 Some former members of Dissection have gone on to form other bands, also influenced by their beliefs based on the MLO.

-Nödtveidt’s suicide
+Nödtveidt's suicide

 On 13 August 2006, frontman Jon Nödtveidt committed suicide.
 According to the Swedish Expressen, the police said that Nödtveidt was found with a Satanic Bible in front of him, which Blabbermouth.net falsely reported to be a copy of The Satanic Bible.
 It was later confirmed by band member Set Teitan to be a Satanic grimoire, which is believed to be a copy of the Liber Azerate written by Frater Nemidial, leader of the MLO.
-With Nödtveidt's death, any possibility to realize a reunion was lost, as he had remained the only original member since Dissection's foundation; in fact, second founding member Peter Palmdahl had left the band in 1997, when Nödtveidt was arrested.
+With Nödtveidt's death, any possibility of a reunion was lost, as he had remained the only original member since Dissection's foundation; in fact, second founding member Peter Palmdahl had left the band in 1997, when Nödtveidt was arrested.

 Musical style

-Deathmetal.org notes how the band mixed the extreme style of death metal and black metal with "the 1970s style of melodic rock that Iron Maiden popularized and developed", and according to Daniel Ekeroth the band "developed their own melancholic and atmospheric death metal style", which "combine[d] strong melodies with musical brutality".
+Deathmetal.org notes how the band mixed the extreme styles of death metal and black metal with "the 1970s style of melodic rock that Iron Maiden popularized and developed", and according to Daniel Ekeroth, the band "developed their own melancholic and atmospheric death metal style", which "combine[d] strong melodies with musical brutality".

-Dissection considered the "characteristic dual-harmony guitar-sound" to be "an important part of the band's sound" and therefore needed a second guitarist.
-Due to the band's turn towards melodic death metal, Tomas "Tompa" Lindberg sees Dissection as a part of the Gothenburg scene.
+Dissection considered the "characteristic dual-harmony guitar-sound" to be "an important part of the band's sound" and therefore required a second guitarist.
+Due to the band's turn towards melodic death metal, Tomas "Tompa" Lindberg regards Dissection as part of the Gothenburg scene.

-Dissection were one of the first bands to cross black metal with melodic death metal; due to this, Metal Injection has described them as being one of the biggest bands in the melodic black-death genre.